dask/dask/docs/source/use-cases.rst

 The same analyst as above uses dask.dataframe with the dask.distributed_ scheduler to analyze terabytes of data on their institution's Hadoop cluster straight from Python.
-This uses the HDFS3_ Python library for HDFS management
+This uses either the hdfs3_ or pyarrow_ Python libraries for HDFS management

 This solution is particularly attractive because it stays within the Python ecosystem, and uses the speed and algorithm set of Pandas_, a tool with which